loekd/ServiceFabric.Mocks/README.md

 Or [donate](https://paypal.me/lduys/5) a cup of coffee.

+Thank you for contributing!

 ## VSTS users

 The VSTS Agent lagged behind in Service Fabric SDK version, this caused runtime errors.
 This issue is now resolved.

 ## Release notes
+  - 3.3.0
+     - Merged PR by charleszipp.
+Adds stateful service role change test options.

  - 3.2.3
      - Upgraded to new SDK (SF 3.0.480).